Skip to content

 2. SYBILION_API_BASE_URL environment variable.

-4. The compiled-in default that ships with the SDK (sybilion.DEFAULT_PUBLIC_API_BASE_URL, currently https://api.sybilion.dev).
+3. The compiled-in default (sybilion.DEFAULT_PUBLIC_API_BASE_URL, currently https://api.sybilion.dev).

-Trailing slashes are stripped.
 To verify the resolution at runtime:

 python